Flagship three - Chemical Biology

 The creation of this flagship aims to synergise synthetic chemistry capabilities, both at UC and elsewhere in New Zealand, with topical and interesting biology problems.
 In particular, the aims are to use synthetic molecules and chemistry techniques to both further our understanding and modulate highly complex biomolecular interactions.

 BIC PI Antony Fairbanks and his team have been engineering ENGase (endo-β-N-acetylglucosaminidases) enzymes as biocatalysts for the production of homogenous glycopeptides and glycoproteins.
-They published two recent standout publications1,2 in this area.
 In Angewandte Chemie they report the first-ever production of a glycoprotein bearing mannose-6-phosphate residues using ENGases.
 Mannose-6-phosphate is an important biomarker, the addition of which results in protein transport to the lysosome.

 This project, which has significant implications for the development of better treatments for lysosomal storage disorders by enzyme replacement therapy, has just been supported by the awarding of $870,000 of Marsden funding.
 This will see Antony collaborate with Callaghan Innovation’s UC-based Protein Science and Engineerging Team; along with Professor Fran Platt, University of Oxford, and Professor Matthieu Sollogoub from the Pierre and Marie Curie University, Paris, France.